docsforadobe/after-effects-scripting-guide/docs/properties/propertybase.md

 #### Description

-When true, this property is a group used to organize other properties.
+When `true`, this property is a group used to organize other properties.
 The property is not displayed in the user interface and its child properties are not indented in the Timeline panel.For example, for a text layer with two animators and no properties twirled down, you might see:

 - `Text`
 - `PathOptions`